PIGA accelerometer: History

-PIGA accelerometers mounted in the AIRS (Advanced Inertial Reference Sphere) are part of most accurate inertial navigation (INS) developed for the MX Missile.
+PIGA accelerometers mounted in the AIRS (Advanced Inertial Reference Sphere) are part of the most accurate inertial navigation (INS) developed for the Peacekeeper missile.
 The INS drift rates are less than 1.5 x 10−5 degrees per hour of operation, about 8.5 m per hour with the overall accuracy of the missile affected more by defects in the gravitational maps.